AmirWolf87/KPAN_alpha10x/README.md

-# Anonymous Modeling Venture Investors with Knowledge-Graph Path Attention
+# Modeling Venture Investors with Knowledge-Graph Path Attention

 Python version: **3.6.9**
 Environment requirements can be installed using the provided environment file.